TerminusEst13/cyberrunner/README.md

  - Unzip everything in the resulting ZIP file to an empty folder.
  - Navigate into the pk3/ folder.
  - Select everything (ctrl-A).
- - Put it all in a ZIP file.
+ - Put it all in a ZIP or 7-Zip (7z) file.
+Do *not* use RAR, since Zandronum does not support most versions of RAR.
  - Change the name of the ZIP file to "cyberrunner-git.pk3".
  - Play Cyberrunner.